ksanjeevan/crnn-audio-classification/README.md

 ### To Do
 - [ ] commit jupyter notebook dataset exploration
+- [ ] use torchaudio-contrib for STFT transforms
 - [x] CRNN entirely defined in .cfg
 - [ ] Some bug in 'infer'
 - [ ] Run 10-fold Cross Validation